MartinThoma/MartinThoma.github.io/_posts/2011-12-28-what-seems-to-be-wrong-in-the-u-s-some-caricatures.md

 title: What seems to be wrong in the U.S. - some caricatures
 author: Martin Thoma
 date: 2011-12-28 14:23:30.000000000 +01:00
-categories:
-- My bits and bytes
+category: My bits and bytes
-tags:
-- United States
-- caricature
+tags: United States, caricature
 featured_image: 2011/12/tea-party.jpg
 ---
 I am not the first person you should ask if you want to know something about the United States.
 I've never been there and I know only one American.
 But I am reading quite a lot of websites which publish regularly political caricatures.
 This post is simply a collection of different caricatures I've stumbled over.
 For most of them I had to search the source, so I hope you will enjoy them.